osmandi/portfolio/thumbnail-generator/README.md

 ## Optimize time and billing

 - Use múltiples AWS Lambda depending with different memory allocation.
-Not make sense to use a lambda with 5 GB RAM to process a image with 10 MB.
+Not make sense to use a lambda with 5 GB RAM to process an image with 10 MB.
 - Create an AWS Lambda to simulate a distribution of what lambda will process an image depending of its size.